rhdtownsend/msg/docs/source/appendices/grid-tools/goettingen_to_specint.rst

 Options
 -------

+.. option:: -h, --help

+   Print a summary of options.

-.. option:: --file-type <type>
+.. option:: -t, --file-type=TYPE

-   Type of input file.
+   Input file type.
 This determines the wavelength abscissa adopted for the input file.
 Valid choices, corresponding to the different grids described by :ads_citet:`husser:2013`, are :code:`HiRes` (high-resolution; default), :code:`MedRes-A1` (medium-resolution,